Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/essay.md

 ### Best path for next steps

 1. *A Layer-Based Evaluation of Signed Language Writing Systems*
-2. *Official Unicode SignWriting: The Character Problem and the Written-Sign Problem*
+2. *A Review of Official Unicode SignWriting*
-3. *From Critique to Construction: Priorities for Signed Language Writing Infrastructure*
+3. *From Critique to Construction: Priorities for Signed-Language Writing Infrastructure*

 Use this path if your immediate question is what the field most needs next in research, tooling, standards, and adoption.